Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 - Libraries: `requests`, `datetime`, `argparse`, `zoneinfo`, `smtp2goClient`
 - Optional libraries: `pytest`, `json`
 - Docker
-- cron
+- `cron`

 ## Fetching Real-Time Aurora Data

-- This fetches a JSON file containing Aurora data from the URL as shown
+- This fetches a JSON file containing Aurora data from the URL as shown below
-- The JSON data is converted to a Python dictionary using `.json()` which can be manipulated
+- The JSON data is converted to a Python dictionary using `.json()` which can be manipulated easily
 - The function returns all data and is accessible elsewhere in the script.
-- Instead of specifying the URL, I provided an argument which allowed me to reuse this function for fetching any other data that was needed.
+- At first, I specified the URL, but I figured that I needed to reuse the function to fetch other data.
+So, instead of specifying the URL, I provided an argument which allowed me to reuse this function for fetching any other data that was needed.

 ```python
 def fetch_data(url):